Rajavithi Hospital: History

 Rajavithi Hospital was founded as the Women's Hospital under the premiership of Plaek Phibunsongkhram, as part of his policy to establish large medical centres in Bangkok.
 Construction began in 1947, undertaken by the Department of Civil Engineering.
 The original buildings, designed in modified International Style, included an administration and outpatient building, a surgery and labour building, two patient wards, and staff residences.
 The hospital was officially opened on 16 April 1951, becoming the country's first specialized hospital for women's health.

-One of the hospital's pioneers was Dr Sem Pringpuangkeo, who was director from 1951 to 1963 and oversaw the successful separation of conjoined twins Wandee and Sriwan, the country's first such case, in 1956.
+One of the hospital's pioneers was Dr Sem Pringpuangkeo, who was director from 1951 to 1963 and in 1956 oversaw the successful separation of conjoined twins Wandee and Sriwan, the first such case in Thai history.
 He also founded the next-door Children's Hospital, in 1954.
 The hospital gradually diversified its patient services, adding surgery, internal medicine, and otolaryngology departments.
 But obstetrics for a long time remained the hospital's core service, seeing as many as 30,000 births yearly during 1960–1964.

 In 1976, the hospital changed its policies to provide general healthcare as well and was renamed Rajavithi Hospital, a name conferred upon by King Bhumibol Adulyadej.
 In 1988, the hospital opened its heart centre and was the first in Asia to successfully operate a heart transplant using the 'Domino' procedure.

 Rajavithi Hospital started providing medical education for students of the College of Medicine, Rangsit University since 1 June 1992.
 Students in this group also study at the Queen Sirikit National Institute of Child Health as a teaching hospital.